chlo-ng/habit-tracker/README.md

 ## Sprint 1
 ### Objectives
 - [x] Set up 2 custom classes: Habit, HabitCell
-- [x] Set up the List of Habits screen with clickable contents to navigate to Creating a Habit
+- [x] Set up the List of Habits screen
+- [ ] Have a button navigate to Creating a Habit
 - [x] Set up the Creating a Habit page with input fields

 ### Demo Video